Akhlak-Hossain-Jim/invoice/README.md

 ### In Chrome
 It's too easy to install in Google Chrome:

-  * First go to this [Link](https://invoice-jim.netlify.app/).
+  * First, go to this [Link](https://invoice-jim.netlify.app/).
-  * Just Click on the Address bar and You can see the Installation option, click on it and you are ready to go.
+  * Just click on the Address bar and You can see the Installation option, click on it and you are ready to go.

 ## User Guide